FlavScents AInsights Entry for Ethyl Decanoate (CAS: 110-38-3)

 7. Toxicology, Safety & Exposure Considerations

-- Dermal Exposure: In fragrance applications, ethyl decanoate is not known to cause irritation or sensitization at typical use concentrations.
-It is included in IFRA standards with no specific restrictions.
+In fragrance applications, ethyl decanoate is not known to cause irritation or sensitization at typical use levels.
+It is included in IFRA standards, which guide safe use concentrations.

-Overall, the risk profiles for food and fragrance applications are similar, with no significant differences noted.
+Overall, the risk profiles for food and fragrance applications are similar, with no significant safety concerns at recommended usage levels.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature